 Katuzian said decreasing the oil production by 72, 000 barrels per day is another issue which Ahmadinejad's government should clarify.

-Under the Forth National Development Plan (2005-2010) it was planned to increase oil production to 5 million barrels per day, whilst Ahmadinejad's government failed to hit this goal.
+Forth National Development Plan (2005-2010) it was planned to increase oil production to 5 million barrels per day, whilst Ahmadinejad's government failed to hit this goal.

 According to BP statistics, Iran's oil production in 2010 was 4.245 million barrels per day.